 If you need an example of a major omission, here is one: You didn’t mention that pain receptors don’t form between the hypothalamus and cortex of the brain until the late second and early third trimesters of pregnancy.
 Mentioning this may not weaken your arguments.
 You have many intelligent creative people on your side who could argue your point even while admitting this fact.
 The point is, don’t ignore or fail to mention information just because it is potentially against the point you’re trying to get across.
 This lacks objectivity.

 Anyways, at this point in life, I have no idea what I want to do.
 I am completely against the system I am part of, yet there is so much pressure to conform.
 I am for economic equality and oppose capitalist society.
 Therefore, I would have a lot to lose, but others would have a lot to gain.
 I can easily make this sacrifice.
 But these changes won’t take place for a long time, if ever.
 As time goes on I follow my morals more and more despite the potential ramifications, such as more discomfort, more criticism from others, etc. Any suggestions about what I should do?
 I am always eager to hear anyone’s ideas.

-Answered by Cathy Ramey, EPM Volunteer (a consultant for EPM in the area of bioethics and counseling)
+Answer from Cathy Ramey, EPM Volunteer (a consultant for EPM in the area of bioethics and counseling):

 It sounds as if you are searching for a chance to vent on an accounting of prolife principles that you feel is inadequate.

 I admit that not every issue is covered in the book, and the issues that are covered could be treated at more length.
 That is because there are limitations that exist with a publisher and there are some questions more frequently asked than others.